 How do online rating systems affect participants in the sharing economy?
 Chen Jin, a post-doctoral researcher funded by the Mack Institute, shares preliminary findings from his research about the impact of a unilateral, or one-way, rating system on technology platforms, service providers, and customers.
-He recently spoke with Knowledge@Wharton about his paper, “The Impact of the Rating System on Online Marketplaces.”
+He recently spoke with Knowledge@Wharton about his paper, “Do Ratings Cut Both Ways?
+Impact of Bilateral Ratings on Platforms.”

 An edited transcript of the conversation follows.